-This two-page spread offers an opportunity for preparing and front-loading the main lesson, so that students are most receptive to the language and ideas that follow.
+This two-page spread offers an opportunity for easing into the main lesson, so that students are most receptive to the language and ideas that follow.

 Getting Ready

 Before each core lesson, a simple preparatory activity helps both teacher and student know what to expect from the lesson and think in advance about how it may be useful in a broader context of learning.